RaulMaya/Event-Manager/README.md

 To run GraphQL: in your terminal: npm i, npm run seed, npm run start.

-To run React: npm i, npm run seed, npm run develop.
+To run React: in your terminal: npm i, npm run build, npm run seed, npm run develop.

 ## Usage
 1.- Provide the info you want in your sign up.
 Then you can log in at any time.